kelvinninja1/stickerpipe-js/README.md

 ## About

-**Stickerpipe-js** is a javascript library for fast injection stickers in your project.
+**Stickerpipe-js** is a javascript library for easy integration stickers in your project.

 ## Install